oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 MHeLy is one of the nicer people in MVS.
 This is probably because she's a girl (More like woman.
 Wait, isn't that sexist?
 Probably, probably not.
 Nah).

 MHeLy is a kind-hearted and empathetic to others.
 She is very creative with her work and competition.
+She is kind-hearted and willing to help others, even sacrificing herself at times.
 MHeLy is a pacifist, but she would still do violence if she has no choice.

 ## Relations